PRAISELab-PicusLab/CER/README.md

 ## 📊 Data Source

-- **[PubMed](https://pubmed.ncbi.nlm.nih.gov/)**: Our primary source of scientific evidence, containing over 20.6 million biomedical abstracts【4†source】.
+- **[PubMed](https://pubmed.ncbi.nlm.nih.gov/)**: Our primary source of scientific evidence, containing over 20.6 million biomedical abstracts.
 - **Datasets**:
   - **HealthFC**: A dataset of 750 health-related claims from online search queries, curated by *Vladika et al. (2024)*.
   - **BioASQ-7b**: A dataset of 745 biomedical claims from the *BioASQ Challenge, Nentidis et al. (2020)*.